JonasOttoGH/NZCrashSatistics/README.md

 # NZCrashSatistics
 A dashboard based on the New Zealand crash statistics from 2000-2023 using SQL and PowerBI.
-Data has been recorded by the NZ Police and given to the government for public viewing.
+Data is recorded by the NZ Police Department and then handed to the Ministry of Transport.
+Public access to certain limited data collected can be found on the official Ministry of transport website for public viewing.

 Limitations of project: Although there was more than sufficient data, there was no crash data (except for year) and no data on civilians like other global public crash data.
-Therefore I found data quick limited in creating a comprhensive dashboard.
+Therefore, I found data quick limited in creating a comprehensive dashboard.

 Prepare: